yash91989201/my-hashnode-blogs/clk8mn84h00000ajm65qh5d5a.md

 ## **✔**What is a Linux shell?

-Whenever a user logs in to the system or opens a console window, the kernel runs a new shell instance.
-It is responsible for the control management, and execution of processes, and ensuring proper utilization of system resources.

 A shell is a program that serves as an interface between a user and the kernel.
 It enables a user to issue commands to the kernel and receive responses from it.
 Through a shell, we can execute programs and utilities on the kernel.
 Therefore, at its core, a shell is a program designed to execute other programs on our system.

 Being able to interact with the kernel makes shells a powerful tool.
 Without the ability to interact with the kernel, a user cannot access the utilities offered by their machine’s operating system.